Free delivery on orders over £100

 There is variation between the different types of AHAs, so that’s when speaking with an expert to make sure you’re using the right one can be helpful.

-Lactic acid and mandelic acid are made of larger molecules which can’t penetrate as deep into the skin as other AHAs, like glycolic acid, do.
-This means they aren't as irritating so they’re perfect for those who find glycolic acid too drying, those who are just started out with AHAs or anyone who is prone to redness and sensitivity.
+Lactic acid and mandelic acid are made of larger molecules, which can’t penetrate as deeply into the skin as other AHAs, like glycolic acid, do.
+This means they aren't as irritating, so they’re perfect for those who find glycolic acid too drying, those who are just starting out with AHAs or anyone who is prone to redness and sensitivity.
 You can find out more about lactic acid and mandelic acid here.

 Glycolic has the smallest molecular makeup out of all the AHAs and therefore can penetrate the deepest into the skin.
 This makes it more effective, but also potentially more irritating.

-Glycolic acid is generally better for those with combination to oily skin, as those on the dryer side may find it too drying and those with sensitive skin may find it too harsh.
+Glycolic acid is generally better for those with combination to oily skin, as those on the drier side may find it too drying, and those with sensitive skin may find it too harsh.
 However, if you can still try glycolic acid at lower percentages—look out for 2% products—which are less likely to be irritating.
 Find out more about glycolic acid here.

 Not sure which to choose?
 You can often find products that contain a mixture of AHAs to get benefits from more than one.
 Alternatively, speak with an expert who can recommend the best one for your skin and your exact concerns.